Elizardo Ramírez

-Elizardo Ramírez de Paula (born January 28, 1983) is a former Major League Baseball pitcher who played for the Philadelphia Phillies, Cincinnati Reds and Texas Rangers.
+Elizardo Ramírez de Paula (born January 28, 1983) is a Dominican former Major League Baseball (MLB) pitcher who played for the Philadelphia Phillies, Cincinnati Reds and Texas Rangers.

 Ramírez was a typical finesse pitcher, with an average fastball that he threw anywhere from 88 to 92 MPH.
 He also threw an average curveball and an average changeup.

 Professional baseball career

 2000–03 seasons

 After signing as a free agent in with the Philadelphia Phillies, Ramírez played with the Dominican Phillies, Gulf Coast Phillies, and Clearwater Threshers.

 2004 season

 Ramírez was acquired by the Cincinnati Reds on August 11, 2004, as the player to be named later in an earlier trade involving starting pitcher Cory Lidle.
 Ramírez spent the season with four teams: Clearwater Threshers, Reading Phillies, and Chattanooga Lookouts before making his Major League debut with the Philadelphia Phillies.